PavlidisLab/rdp/README.md

-# Rare Disease Project
+# Researcher Gene Registry

+RGR is a web application to support networks of scientists studying the mechanisms of genetic diseases.

-Registry for model organism researchers, developed for the Canadian Rare Disease Models &amp; Mechanisms Network
+The software was originally developed for the [Canadian Rare Disease Models &amp; Mechanisms Network](http://rare-diseases-catalyst-network.ca/) and is currently used by a number of similar initiatives internationally.

 ## Setup Instructions